DHTMLX/docs-suite/docs/combobox/features.md

 ## How to start with DHTMLX Combobox

-In this section you can find out how to initialize and localize Combobox, how to load data into the component and how to integrate Combobox into your applications
+In this section you can find out how to initialize and localize Combobox, how to load data into the component and how to integrate Combobox into your applications.

 ### Initialization and localization